luni64/pins/README.md

 }
 ```
 ## Advanced Features
-You can also use the static interface of the pin class directly:
+You can use the static interface of the pin class directly:
 ```c++
 pin<3>() = HIGH;
 pin<4>::toggle();